cl0vrfi3ld/blendos-image-builder/README.md

-# blendOS ISO build scripts
+# clOS ISO build scripts
-The blendOS build scripts are used to build the blendOS installation ISO images.
+The clOS build scripts are used to build the clOS installation ISO images.

 ## Building the ISO
 ### 1. Install the build tools